DerOehmer/ARAMSAM/README.md

 ## Prerequisites
 - Python >= 3.10

-To reproduce the encoder experiment all SAM1, SAM2.0 and SAM2.1 weights are required.
-For reproducing the AMG experiment and the user experiment, only `sam_vit_h_4b8939.pth` and `sam2.1_hiera_small.pt` are required.
 The weights of SAM1 can be downloaded from `https://github.com/facebookresearch/segment-anything` and the weights of both SAM2.0 and SAM2.1 can be downloaded from `https://github.com/facebookresearch/sam2`.
-All experiments were run on a RTX 3090 with 24GB Vram.
-Less VRAM might cause the scripts to not work properly.
+A CUDA GPU is recommended but using the `vit-b` backbone also gives a sufficient user experience on a CPU-only system.

 ## Installation
 Inside activated virtual environmment run: